By Christopher Clover, Owner and Managing Director of Panorama Properties, Marbella’s longest established real estate agency.

 The first important success in our business here took place after Panorama became the property administrator for David Shamoon in 1974 (and remained so for 33 years).
 David, who passed away in July 2013, was originally from Iraq and moved to London in 1952, and had been very successful in real estate and other businesses.
 In 1974, he was the owner of a beautiful, palatial villa located just opposite El Ancón on the Golden Mile which he had bought from Mara Lane, sister of Prince Alfonso’s wife Jackie Lane, and sold it a few years later to the late King Fahd (then Crown Prince Fahd).
 In the mid-90’s, David bought the Marbella Club and the Puente Romano Hotels, along with several other hotels in other countries, now in the capable hands of his children Daniel and Jennica.

 David treated me as a special friend and not only became our most important buyer client at the time, through his purchase of several significant properties, but he also introduced me to some key people who introduced me to others.
-It is in large part thanks to him that we sold a great number of the properties to the Saudi Royal Family and other Middle Easterners in the mid-to-late 70’s, giving Panorama a real boost at a critical time in
+It is in large part thanks to him that we sold a great number of the properties to the Saudi Royal Family and other Middle Easterners in the mid-to-late 70’s, giving Panorama a real boost at a critical time in our history.

 Other important business opportunities arose years afterwards, thanks to relationships made during the ‘70’s, including a number of transactions made through my close friend Mohamed Bashir Kurdi.
 As the Saudi Consul in Málaga at the time, Bashir commissioned me to negotiate the purchase of a parcel of land in Málaga on which the new Islamic Cultural Centre was to be built.
 When he was nominated in the mid-‘90’s as the future Saudi Ambassador in Japan, he asked me to be his buyer’s agent and to find for his government a new, representative building for the Saudi Embassy in Tokyo.
 One and a half years later, we successfully closed a deal for the purchase of an 11-storey, brand-new building in Roppongi, central Tokyo, incorporating a duplex penthouse for the Ambassador.
 Today, it remains the most beautiful Saudi embassy building in the world.

 The purchase of properties by Crown Prince Fahad, and his family encouraged many others from the Middle East to also buy homes in Marbella in the late ‘70’s and early ‘80’s.
 Many other Princes, along with important – even legendary – businessmen and dignitaries from every single country in the Middle East bought properties in Marbella, adding to our wonderful cosmopolitan and cultural mix.
-Notable among these were Sheikh Zayed bin Sultan Al Nahyan, the Ruler of Abu Dhabi and President of the UAE, whose family still owns a magnificent estate adjacent to Rocío de Naguëles; various members of the Al-Marzook family from Kuwait; Adnan Khashoggi and his many friends; the electronics magnate Mouffac Al Midani; Rafic Harriri, who went on to become the Prime Minister of Lebanon; H.E.
-Sheikh Kamal Adham and countless others.
+Notable among these were Sheikh Zayed bin Sultan Al Nahyan, the Ruler of Abu Dhabi and President of the UAE, whose family still owns a magnificent estate adjacent to Rocío de Naguëles; various members of the Al-Marzook family from Kuwait; Adnan Kashoggi and his many friends; the electronics magnate Mouffac Al Midani; Rafic Harriri, who went on to become the Prime Minister of Lebanon; H.E.
+Sheikh Kamal Adham who became a close friend, and countless others.

 There is a special comfort that many Middle Easterners felt and feel in Marbella and southern Spain in general.
 Many rivers, villages and other geographical areas bear Arabic names and there are thousands of words in the Spanish dictionary stemming directly from the Arabic language, all a result of the Moors’ 781 years occupancy of Spain from 711 to 1492.
 The Rif Mountains of Morocco can be seen most days of the year, with the lights of Tangiers visible many nights, past the Rock of Gibraltar, giving one a very special sense of our geography.